Not-a-cowfr/Cow-bot/CONTRIBUTING.md

 ### Prerequisites
 - Git
 - Rust

+-# (note that this was devloped on windows so you're more on your own if on mac or linux)
 - [msvc build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools)
     - You can also use this [gist](https://gist.github.com/mmozeiko/7f3162ec2988e81e56d5c4e22cde9977) if you just need the build tools for rust
+    - Gnu toolchain also works but isnt recommended
 - sqlite3
 - MongoDB server
 - A Discord bot